vinshah/aws-study/ssa-c002/README.md

 ### 1. Identity Access Management (IAM)

 - IAM is a **Global Service**.
-- Root account is created when you setup AWS account and has completed ADMIN access.
+- Root account is created when you setup AWS account and has complete ADMIN access.
 - New USER have now permission when created.
-In AWS you apply least privilage principle i.e. dont give user more permission than the user needs.
+In AWS you apply _least privilage principle_ i.e. dont give user more permission than the user needs.
-- You have 3 options to access AWS
+- 3 options to access AWS
   1. AWS Management Console (protected by password + MFA)
   2. AWS Command Line Interface (CLI): protected by access keys
   3. AWS Software Developer Kit (SDK) - for code: protected by access keys